 Here’s a graphic of the 2014 batch major broccoli sprout compounds.
 Glucoraphanin is red 4MSOB in A, and sulforaphane is red 4MSOB-ITC in C:

-This study demonstrated that are many unknowns even with lab analyses.
+This study demonstrated that there are many unknowns even with lab analyses.
 It would seem that not much could be accurately inferred past knowing that broccoli sprouts of one cultivar produced more sulforaphane than another.

 Would similar lab reports help current purchase decisions?
 I haven’t come across a broccoli seed bulk supplier who had lab reports for products they’re selling.
 When pressed on Amazon they at best say Calabrese, which has described hundreds of cultivars.
 Such as Iron Man and Marathon, which are also named Calabrese Iron Man F1 and Calabrese Marathon F1.